 Putting the life insurance death benefit in a trust

 Trusts have specific rules that dictate who can access the assets in the trust and when.
 Unlike a will, assets in a trust are usually not subject to probate, and they are owned by the trust (not your estate) until they’ve been distributed.

-You can use your last will and testament to establish a trust and place any or all assets into the trust.
+You can use your last will and testament to establish trust and place any or all assets into the trust.
 You can also use it to move assets into a revocable trust you’d already established while alive.

 Irrevocable life insurance trust

 An irrevocable life insurance trust (ILIT) only holds life insurance policies.
 With an ILIT, you pay the premiums associated with the policies and the fees for administering the trust out of cash assets owned by the trust.
-When you die, the death benefit is paid to the ILIT and its proceeds distributed to the beneficiaries named in the trust.
+When you die, the death benefit is paid to the ILIT, and its proceeds are distributed to the beneficiaries named in the trust.

 However, you must make sufficient deposits to the trust’s cash-assets account to cover administration fees as well as policy premiums.
-For that reason, ILITs are only recommended if you are already considerably wealthy, and you are trying to avoid paying the estate tax.
+For that reason, ILITs are only recommended if you are already considerably wealthy and you are trying to avoid paying the estate tax.

 Otherwise, ILITs are not the best choice for most people.
 You may have a stronger return on investment by paying for a low-cost term life insurance policy and investing your assets into a retirement account.
-You can list beneficiaries on your retirement account (as well as your deposit accounts, like your checking or savings) or you can choose for them to go through probate via your last will and testament.
+You can list beneficiaries on your retirement account (as well as your deposit accounts, like your checking or savings), or you can choose for them to go through probate via your last will and testament.